Find Winter Whimsy & Romance at these Minnesota B&Bs

 Winter B&Bs in Lanesboro

 Tucked into Minnesota's Bluff Country, this small town that’s big on charm bills itself as Minnesota’s B&B capital with close to a dozen choices, from gracious Victorian homes to downtown inns and country settings.
-Many are within walking distance of gift stores, galleries, restaurants, events at the St. Mane Theatre, and the Root River Trail for skiing or winter walks.
+Many are within walking distance of gift stores, galleries, restaurants, events at the St. Mane Theatre and skiing and winter walks on the Root River Trail.

 Five miles outside of Lanesboro, this four-room B&B offers the charm of a farm nestled in the quiet of the Root River Valley’s countryside.
 Summer visitors can also stay in a garden cottage.